BioWilko/abphm_hackathon_metagenomics/README.md

-Introduction:

-The code in this repository defines a Nextflow workflow for simulating metagenomic data based on reference genomes.

 # Simulated Metagenome Workflow

 This repository contains a Nextflow workflow for simulating metagenomic data based on reference genomes.
 The workflow consists of two processes, `fetch_refs` and `gen_reads`, which fetch reference genomes using their accession numbers and generate simulated reads from the reference genomes, respectively.